 The Board consults representatives of financial market participants annually.
 These consultations provide an opportunity to hear the latter’s’ views on FIN-FSA's budget and on supervisory objectives and their achievement.
 In addition, expected changes in supervisory work and their impact on supervision fees are also discussed.

 The Board has five members appointed for a term of three years, and three deputy members at any one time.
 The members and deputy members are appointed by the Parliamentary Supervisory Council.
 Members appointed on the basis of a proposal by the Ministry of Finance, the Ministry of Social Affairs and Health and the Bank of Finland each have a designated deputy member.

 Composition of the Board

 The CVs of board members can be accessed via the links below.

-- Marja Nykänen, Chairman, Member of the Board (Bank of Finland)
+- Marja Nykänen, Chairman, Deputy Governor (Bank of Finland)